 \begin{proposition} Consider two simple closed polygonal curves in the surface $\cS$ which are disjoint.
 Then at most one of them is nonseparating.
 In particular, every T-curve, whether regular or not, has at most one nonseparating loop. \end{proposition}

 \begin{proof} The Euler characteristic of $\RP^2$ equals one.
 Surgery along a simple closed polygonal curve increases the Euler characteristic; see \cite[Theorem 7.11]{1983:Armstrong:BasicTopology}.
-Consequently, after surgery along one nonseparating polygonal curve we arrive at the sphere $\Sph^2$, with Euler characteristic two, which does not have any nonseparating closed polygonal curves according to the Jordan curve theorem. \end{proof}
+Consequently, after surgery along one nonseparating polygonal curve, we arrive at the sphere $\Sph^2$, with Euler characteristic two, which has no nonseparating closed polygonal curves by the Jordan curve theorem. \end{proof}